09 Aug 2018

 Frankfurt may become the new business hub, whereas, in Germany, at least 20 new banks are opening up their offices.
 This has made real estate outside Britain more attractive, especially, there are investors seeking office spaces in secondary markets in some of the top cities.
 In London, some investors from Asia are grabbing opportunities, which are undervalued during this time and have prospects to give attractive yields.
 The luxury segment in real estate is still booming in London where new discounts are offered to attract buyers.

 The study by LonRes suggests the leading markets in London are - Chelsea, Notting Hill, and Kensington.
 Many Middle East investors were interested in buying properties in the platinum triangle, and many new wealthy Gulf investors from Qatar, Bahrain, and Yemen are enquiring about the luxury properties.
 These are some regions where the property value is above £10 million.
 Some of the highest discounts on properties are offered in Victoria.
-Westminster and Mayfair showed positive growth in property with 14 percent rate- where the sales grew 21 percent.
+Westminster and Mayfair showed positive growth in property with a 14 percent rate- where the sales grew 21 percent.

 Non-luxury millennial buyers

 In the non-luxury section, professionally well-settled millennials, who are earning well - above average, do not consider buying home a priority in the current market conditions.
 The job number increased in London in June 2018, job growth was positive, unemployment was down and business confidence increased.
 Overall London shows positive trends but the experts want to wait and see the impact till October.
 Some millennials find the houses are unaffordable and even though, a major share of their income goes into rents, still they are not motivated to buy houses.
-The reasons are - many millennials live with their parents, some suspect financial crisis and some find inflation led to rising in the cost of living, while, increasing interest rates made properties exorbitant.
+The reasons are - many millennials live with their parents, some suspect financial crisis and some find inflation led to a rise in the cost of living, while, increasing interest rates made properties exorbitant.

 To know more about property rates and buying options in London, click Hamilton International Estates (www.hamiltoninternationalestates.com).